-I provide clinical supervision and also provide individual, coupes, and family therapy.
+I provide clinical supervision and also provide individual, couples, and family therapy.

-After receiving Masters Degree in Counseling Psychology, I worked as a school based pre-licensed therapist.
-I continued working with children and adolescents as a clinician with Uplift Family Services.
-Majority of my work with children and adolescents includes providing therapy for challenges such as: poor concentration, hyper activity, self-harming behaviors, suicide ideation, anxiety, depression, trauma, sexual abuse, social relational issues, adjustment to parental separation/divorce, grief and loss, anger management, low motivation, and poor academic performance.
+My experience in providing mental health services began in 2005, it in includes serving my community by working with a wide variety of populations, from victims of domestic violence, working with those diagnosed with Autism Spectrum Disorder, to working with children and adolescents providing therapy for challenges such as: poor concentration, hyper activity, self-harming behaviors, suicidal ideation, anxiety, depression, trauma, sexual abuse, social relational issues, adjustment to parental separation/divorce, grief and loss, anger management, low motivation, and poor academic performance.

 Other than therapy, I love drawing, painting, reading poetry, and getting to know literature from different parts of the world.
 Expressive arts has been healing in my personal journey and I often incorporate it as part of therapy with my clients.